 No doubt, knitting requires the same effort as learning new aptitudes or skills.
 To learn knitting is like learning a new language.
 It is a technique to create two-dimensional fabrics and is mostly used in garment manufacturing.
 It can be done by hand or by machine.

 To learn this technique you must be familiar with the knitting languages and abbreviations which are used as a short form to describe knitting patterns.
 Every knitting pattern or design owes its own abbreviation or alludes to a standard.
 Knitting doesn’t have a single authoritative source to explain, so numerous sites exist.
-These abbreviations make patterns and design easier to understand.
+These abbreviations make patterns and designs easier to understand.
 Learn more

-Meaning of “STS”
+Meaning of “STS” in Knitting

 Among various abbreviations and languages of knitting STS (STS Knitting) is among the most common ones.
-STS is abbreviated from “stitches” in knitting language since ST means “Single Stitch|.
+STS is abbreviated from “stitches” in knitting language since ST means “Single Stitch”.
 It is mostly represented as ST (S) i-e Stitch (es).

 Types of STS Knitting